DeepRegNet/DeepReg/demos/unpaired_ct_abdomen/README.md

 DeepReg$ ls demos/unpaired_ct_abdomen/dataset/
 L2R_Task3_AbdominalCT.tar  test  train  valid
 ```
-Where L2R_Task3_AbdominalCT.tar is the original dataset file downloaded previously, test is a folder that contains the images and labels for testing, train is a folder that contains the images for training, and valid is a folder that contains the images for validation.
+Where L2R_Task3_AbdominalCT.tar is the original dataset file downloaded previously, test is a folder that contains the images and labels for testing, train is a folder that contains the images and labels for training, and valid is a folder that contains the images and labels for validation.

 3.- The next step is to train the network using DeepReg.
 To train the network, run demo_train.py: